nick-brown/ruby-interview-questions/README.md

 Modules
 -------------------------------------------------------------------------------

-Q: What are the two functions of modules?
+Q: What are two functions of modules?
 A: As mixins or as namespaces.

 Q: Can a module be subclassed?